 Please be aware this list is not exhaustive and other situations could also be covered by these offences.

-Further information on this topic is in the Crown Prosecution Service’s (CPS) guide on indecent images of children
+More information on the law is in the Crown Prosecution Service’s (CPS) guide on indecent images of children

 5. More information and support